kubernetes/website/docs/reference/api-concepts.md

 ## Alternate representations of resources

 By default Kubernetes returns objects serialized to JSON with content type `application/json`.
 This is the default serialization format for the API.
 However, clients may request the more efficient Protobuf representation of these objects for better performance at scale.
-The Kubernetes API implements standard HTTP content type negotation - passing an `Accept` header with a `GET` call will request that the server return objects in the provided content type, while sending an object in Protobuf to the server for a `PUT` or `POST` call takes the `Content-Type` header.
+The Kubernetes API implements standard HTTP content type negotation: passing an `Accept` header with a `GET` call will request that the server return objects in the provided content type, while sending an object in Protobuf to the server for a `PUT` or `POST` call takes the `Content-Type` header.
 The server will return a `Content-Type` header if the requested format is supported, or the `406 Not acceptable` error if an invalid content type is provided.

 See the API documentation for a list of supported content types for each API.

 For example:

-1. List all of the pods on a cluster in Protobuf format
+1. List all of the pods on a cluster in Protobuf format.

         GET /api/v1/pods
         Accept: application/vnd.kubernetes.protobuf